Bakhmut captured by Russia’s Wagner forces

 Bakhmut, known as a "fortress" of Ukrainian morale, has been a crucial propaganda battleground for both sides.
 Ukraine's hope lies in the belief that the protracted battle has depleted Russia's army and resources, leading to potential vulnerabilities, whereas the Russians have followed the same strategy of using up Ukraine’s dwindling reserves of artillery shells and losing some of their most experienced troops and commanders.

 Notably it has been the Wagner forces that have spearheaded the bloody battle that is mostly comprised of convicts who have been used as cannon fodder, whereas Ukraine has brought up experienced reserves to defend the city.
-Although the killed in action ration has been estimated at five Russian dead to everyone Ukrainian, military analysts have said that the veterans that Ukraine has lost in the battle are more valuable than the inexperienced and reluctant Russian convicts that have been sent by Wagner against them.
+Although the killed in action (KIA) ratio has been estimated at five Russian dead to each Ukrainian, military analysts have said that the veterans that Ukraine has lost in the battle are more valuable than the inexperienced and reluctant Russian convicts that have been sent by Wagner against them.

-The victory is also a bonus for Prigozhin, who has frequently criticized the Russian defence ministry for inadequately supplying his fighters.
+The victory is also a bonus for Prigozhin, who has frequently criticised the Russian defence ministry for inadequately supplying his fighters.
 Prigozhin is thought to have political ambitions and the prestige of a victory in Bakhmut will increase his sway.
 In a recent video, Prigozhin asserted, "No one can pedantically reproach us for the fact that at least some piece was not taken."

 Prigozhin says that Wagner troops will withdraw from the city later this month for a period of rest, handing over control to regular Russian troops.

-Confusion still reigns over the actual state of the fighting in the city with conflicting claims from both sides.
+Confusion still reigns over the actual state of the fighting in the city, with conflicting claims from both sides.
 The Ukrainian authorities have denied that the battle is over and insist that their forces are still fighting.

-Serhiy Cherevatyi, spokesman for Ukraine’s eastern command, responded in comments to the Associated Press saying Prigozhin’s claim “is not true.
+Serhiy Cherevatyi, spokesman for Ukraine’s eastern command, responded in comments to the Associated Press, saying Prigozhin’s claim “is not true.
 Our units are fighting in Bakhmut.”
 The Ukrainian General Staff also said that “heavy battles for the city of Bakhmut do not stop,” in comments posted on Facebook.

 Russia’s defence ministry released a statement on the Telegram channel about eight hours after the video released by the Wagner head Prigozhin.